 A WALK TO THE GREEN LOCH

-Not far from The Lazy Duck is Lochan Uaine, otherwise known as the Green Loch.
+Not far from both locations is Lochan Uaine, otherwise known as the Green Loch.
 As you’ll see from the photos, it’s pretty clear how it got that name.
 You can only reach the loch by foot and there’s a great circular route you can follow to get there.

 To start, head off on the blue trail from the Visitor Centre at Loch Morlich.The hike takes around 2 hours and is fairly steep in some sections, so make sure you have good walking shoes.